Like, Print, Forward, and Share:

 Closing Costs / Lender Fee's. - Don't be fooled.
 DON'T call and ask "what is your interest rate?"
 Instead, TELL all the lenders you are shopping with what rate YOU want, then ask for a quote based on that rate.
 By asking in this manner, you eliminate 90% of the misleading games some lenders play in attempting to make their offer sound than everyone else.

-NEVER pay anything right up-front.
+NEVER pay applications fees.
 You may be asked to pay a credit report fee up-front.
 This is OK.
-You may be asked to pay the appraisal fee in the beginning.
+You will be asked to pay the appraisal fee once you agree to officially move forward with the loan.
 This is also OK, as long as it is AFTER they have your full application, and AFTER you have seen the Good Faith Estimate.
 NEVER pay non-refundable applications fees.

 Ask the lender for a WRITTEN "Good Faith Estimate (GFE)" of settlement charges to verify if they are willing to put their pricing claims in writing.